fz0101/Erlang_Gemfire_Internal_Object_Resource_Calculator_API/README.md

 It uses a Java Jar to interact with GemFire - Since GemFire is written in Java.

 As we all know, Java has some intersting use cases.
-I'm not a Java hater, but more of a polygot mindset.
+I'm not a Java hater, but more of a polyglot mindset.
 I'll step off my soapbox now.

 I've decided to use Erlang to interact with Java - there is a niffy library included in Erlang called the Jinterface.